Lugle29/rsFC_in_internetaddiction/README.md

 ## Codefiles
 The codefiles are:

 - **functions.py** - Functions to retrieve, preprocess and analyse data which is called by the other scripts to keep them clean.
-Authored by Luis Glenzer
-- **analysis** - Script for statistical analysis of the data to answer research question and test hypotheses.
-Authored by Luis Glenzer
+- **analysis.py** - Script for statistical analysis of the data to answer research question and test hypotheses.
 - **ml_analysis.py** - Code for machine learning algorithm incorporating k-fold CV (extra script).
 Authored by David Steyrl
 - **sklearn_repeated_group_k_fold.py**  - Code for *k*-fold Cross-Validation.
 Authored by David Steyrl